InnoDB supports data-at-rest encryption for

 Rotating the master encryption key only changes the master encryption key and re-encrypts tablespace keys.
 It does not decrypt or re-encrypt associated tablespace data.

 ROTATE INNODB MASTER KEY supports concurrent DML.

-encryption operations, and locks are taken to prevent conflicts
+operations, and locks are taken to prevent conflicts that could

 ROTATE INNODB MASTER KEY operation is running, it must

 finish before a tablespace encryption operation can proceed, and

 If a server failure occurs during an encryption operation, the operation is rolled forward when the server is restarted.